wormhole-foundation/wormhole/docs/operations.md

 Running a full node typically requires ~500G of SSD storage, 8G of RAM and 4-8 CPU threads (depending on clock frequency).
 Light clients have much lower hardware requirements.

+### Terra
+Refer to the [Terra documentation](https://docs.terra.money/full-node/run-a-full-terra-node/set-up-production/) on how to run a full node.

+#### Terra Classic

+Refer to the [Terra Classic documentation](https://classic-docs.terra.money/docs/full-node/run-a-full-terra-node/README.html) on how to run a full node.

 ### EVM node requirements